oli-lang/oli-js/README.md

 that uses the Oli syntax for specific purposes, like parsing own DSL

 It provides a rich featured [programmatic API](#programmatic-api) and [command-line interface](#command-line-interface)

+**Note**: oli.js is still an alpha (fast) implementation!
+A full compiler re-designing process is pending

 ## Features